metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Merge-SDDL.md

 Accept wildcard characters: False
 ```

-### -NewSDDL
+### -From

-New SDDL string which to merge with reference SDDL
+Reference SDDL string which to merge into original SDDL

 ```yaml
 Type: System.String